giovanniboscu/continuous-section-field/README.md

 ### How to Cite this Library
 If you use **CSF** in your research, academic work, or professional projects, please cite it as follows:

+##  Documentation & Code Comments

+The library is designed with a **"self-documenting code"** approach.
+For developers and engineers who wish to dive deeper into the mathematical implementations or extend the library's functionality:

+* **Well-Commented Source**: The main file `section_field.py` is extensively documented with internal comments, docstrings, and explicit assumptions.
+* **Inline Instructions**: Every core function (from the Sutherland-Hodgman clipping to the Gaussian quadrature integrals) includes a description of its input parameters and expected physical units.
+* **Developer Friendly**: You can find detailed explanations of the vertex-mapping logic and the stiffness matrix assembly directly above the respective function definitions.

+### How to Cite
+If you use **CSF** in your research, academic work, or professional projects, please cite it as follows:

 > Boscu, G. (2025). **Continuous Section Field (CSF)**: A geometric and mechanical engine for non-prismatic structural members.
 Available at: https://github.com/giovanniboscu/